 Images by Morgan and Rose

-As with any location, the costs of a wedding in Scotland vary enormously depending on what you choose for your big day.
-The location, the number of guests and the time of year will all play a big role in determining what your wedding will cost, but overall Scotland offers outstanding value for money in comparison to other wedding destinations.
+As with any location, the costs of a wedding in Scotland vary enormously depending on what you actually choose for your big day.
+The location, the number of guests and the time of year will all play a big role in determining the budget, but overall Scotland offers outstanding value for money in comparison to other wedding destinations.

 The initial planning phase can be one of the most important, and it’s vital that you create a working budget of estimated costs before you book anything to be sure you are spending your budget in the right way.

 While we can’t tell you exactly what things will cost without knowing what you’ve chosen for your wedding, we can give you an idea of what to expect as well as how to make the most of your budget.

 In Scotland, you can choose from a variety of ceremony options.
 The lowest cost option is to be married by the local registrar and the most expensive choice is a Humanist ceremony.